ngnlang/ngn/README.md

 Pronounced "engine".

-An expressive and easy to use programming language, that's strongly and statically typed.
+An expressive and easy to use programming language.

 ## Status